 Rooney was never short of a moment of magic during his time at Manchester United - well, for the most part anyway.

 England's all-time record goalscorer delivered a beauty on Boxing Day 2013, controlling the ball with his thigh before unleashing a piledriver into the top right-hand corner, as David Moyes' men came from a goal down to record a 3-2 victory over Hull.

 5. Cristiano Ronaldo (Manchester United vs Sunderland, 2007)

-Cristiano Ronaldo produced his fair share of stunning free kicks in his six years at Old Trafford, and Sunderland were on the receiving end of one in 2007 as he powered home an unstoppable drive from the edge of the penalty area.
+Cristiano Ronaldo produced his fair share of stunning free kicks in his first spell at Old Trafford, and Sunderland were on the receiving end of one in 2007 as he powered home an unstoppable drive from the edge of the penalty area.